thoughtram/blog/_posts/2019-03-04-using-dynamic-angular-components-inside-your-custom-widgets.md

 ---
 layout: post
-title: The How and Why on using dynamic Angular components inside your custom widgets
+title: "The How and Why on using dynamic Angular components inside your custom\_widgets"
 imageUrl: /images/banner/dynamic-angular-components-inside-custom-widgets.jpg
 date: 2019-03-11T00:00:00.000Z
 categories: